Anarchist Foundations Overview:

 Individualist-Anarchism

-• Individualist anarchism, also known as "Anarcho-Individualism" prioritizes individual freedom and autonomy in all aspects taking the anarchist concept of autonomy to its extreme and includes multiple individualistic anarchist currents that are typically influenced by the philosophy of Max Stirner or the conceptions of Benjamin Tucker.
+• Individualist anarchism, also known as Anarcho-Individualism, prioritizes individual freedoms and autonomy in all aspects, rejecting notions of a "collective" and includes multiple individualistic anarchist currents that are typically influenced by the philosophy of Max Stirner or the conceptions of Benjamin Tucker.

-• Places less importance on collective action and instead.
-Even if some advocate for armed insurrection, most support the creation of spaces and affinity groups to act freely in the current society.
+• Places less importance on collective action & class struggle.
+Instead some advocate for anti-organizationalist insurrection while others support the creation of spaces to act freely in the current society.

-• Individualist Anarchism is often criticized by social anarchist currents because of their embrace of "lifestylism" at the expense of genuine dedicated anti-capitalism and class struggle.
-While individualist anarchsits critique social anarchists for focusing too heavily on collective organization, which they argue can lead to the collective overshadowing the individual.
+• Individualist anarchism is sometimes critiqued by social anarchist currents for "embracing lifestylism" at the expense of genuine dedicated anti-capitalism and class struggle.
+While individualist anarchsits critique social anarchists for focusing too heavily on collective organization, which they argue is a bad tactic and leads to the collective overshadowing the individual.

 Attempt at Reactionary Co-option